illelias/Data-Visualization-for-Car-Accidents/README.md

   - `pandas` for data manipulation and analysis
   - `matplotlib` and `seaborn` for data visualization
 - Jupyter Notebook for code execution and visualization
+- Dash and Plotly for building an interactive dashboard

 ---